JieFeng-cse/JieFeng-cse.github.io/_pages/about.md

 <main>
   <section id="about">
     <p>
       I am a PhD candidate at the University of California, San Diego, advised by <a href="https://yyshi.eng.ucsd.edu/" target="_blank">Prof. Yuanyuan Shi</a>.
 I am honored to be a UC-National Lab In-Residence Graduate Fellow, collaborating with <a href="https://cnls.lanl.gov/external/people/Deepjyoti_Deka.php" target="_blank">Dr. Deepjyoti Deka</a> at Los Alamos National Laboratory (LANL).
-My research focuses on AI algorithms with stability constraints, particularly in stability-constrained voltage control using reinforcement learning techniques.
+My research focuses on reinforcement learning and control, with application to power systems.
     </p>
   </section>